bendudz/HopCity2021/README.md

 Anyway clone this repo & load up [breweries](brewery.html) or [beer](beer.html).
 The data contained is static & extracted from Untappd.

-Sorry for any data that is inaccurate!
+Sorry for any data that is inaccurate & for the UI!

 See you at [Hop City 2021](https://northernmonk.com/events/hop-city-2021/)!